otonyoadmin/miimindie/pages/01.blog/london-at-night/item.md

 feed:
     limit: 10
 ---

+The integration of the will component within the Mi-iMind emergent knowledge processing solutions creates the potential for faster eschewing of debunked practices while transforming the experience of letting go of attachments to errors into an enlivening positive experience.
+Errors are present polluters in the form of self doubt when self conception is derived from persona self conceptions in contrast to errors being corrections to a desired course when using the Mi-iMind  EmptiSelf conception.
+Navigating one time forward lifetime will require course corrections if the desired outcome is to be achieved.

 Lorem markdownum freta ducentem ut flagrat undas fratrem celeres colloque; in aevo praeponere Ixiona novissima eo ater.
 Exhortor tuae.
 Est sim auras, paciscor